 I am the registered owner of a 2 bed flat in Llanarmon Yn Ial, conveyancing having been completed 3 years ago.
 Can you shed any light on how much the price could be for a 90 year extension to my lease?
 Similar flats in Llanarmon Yn Ial with an extended lease are worth £180,000.
 The average or mid-range amount of ground rent is £65 invoiced every year.
 The lease comes to an end on 21st October 2080

-With just 70 years left to run we estimate the price of your lease extension to range between £9,500 and £11,000 as well as legals.
+With just 59 years unexpired we estimate the price of your lease extension to span between £20,900 and £24,200 plus costs.

-The figure above a general guide to costs for renewing a lease, but we cannot give you a more accurate figure without more comprehensive investigations.
+The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure in the absence of detailed due diligence.
 Do not use this information in tribunal or court proceedings.
-There may be other concerns that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-Neither should you take any other action placing reliance on this information without first seeking the advice of a professional.
+There are no doubt other issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+Neither should you move forward based on this information before getting professional advice.

 We own a leasehold flat in Llanarmon Yn Ial.
 Conveyancing was finalised in last year.
 I have heard that I should not let the the remaining lease term to get too low.
 Why is that a problem?